VUMC-VMAC/GWAS_QC/README.md

 ### Post-Imputation QC

-Running post-imputation QC will take place in two steps.
-The first step involves doign initial filtering of the imputed variants and then estimating genetic ancestry using SNPWeights.
-SNPWeights allows for inferring ancestry and subsetting people into groups with greater genetic similarity rather than simply self-report.
+Running post-imputation QC will take place in two parts.
+The first part involves doing initial filtering of the imputed variants and then estimating genetic ancestry using SNPWeights.
+SNPWeights allows for inferring ancestry and subsetting people into groups with greater genetic similarity rather than simply subsetting by self-report race.
 The second step involves subsetting samples into the ancestry groups defined by SNPWeights, merging imputed and genotyped variants together, and then performing final variant (MAF and HWE) and sample (heterozygosity and PCs) filtering.

 Files needed for the Post-imputation QC:
 - Singularity container
 - Imputation results and password to unzip them
-- File with sex for the dataset (used in the pre-imputation part 1 step)
+- File with sex for the dataset (used in the pre-imputation script)
   - Note that this *must* include every sample that is in the imputation files to be able to update FID/IID and sex correctly as well as to merge in the genotype data correctly.
 - Files to convert variant ids back to rs number
 - Cleaned genotype files to merge back in